SwissPedHealth-PipelineDev/docs/pages/panels_disease.md

 1. **Pending: All 451 panels of GE panel app**
     * File: `Not shown`
     * Source: [GE panel app](https://panelapp.genomicsengland.co.uk) via the [API](https://panelapp.genomicsengland.co.uk/api/docs/)
     * Caveat: Login required - this database has been locally downloaded and processed for our pipelines.
+This notice will be replaced when it is ready for use.